Summer Application Resources

 Letter of Recommendation Etiquette

-OGE recommends that, when possible, you contact your recommender at least four weeks prior to your program’s application deadline to ask if they would be willing to write a recommendation for you.
+When possible, you contact your recommender at least four weeks prior to your program’s application deadline to ask if they would be willing to write a recommendation for you.
 Consider stopping by your recommender’s office hours to discuss the recommendation, as well as your plans for study abroad.

 OGE suggests that you provide your recommender with a resume and/or a copy of your statement of academic intent to provide an overview of your activities, experiences and academic goals.
 This will give your recommender a better understanding of why you have chosen your particular program.
 This is particularly critical if you do not have a well-established relationship with the recommender.